srimichael20/Finance-Data-Processing-and-Access-Control-Backend/README.md

 - `GET /api/dashboard/category-summary/`: Data aggregated by category.
 - `GET /api/dashboard/monthly-trends/`: Financial records truncated to monthly insights.
 - `GET /api/dashboard/recent/`: The last 10 transactions added to the system.

+---

+## 🤔 Technical Decisions and Trade-offs

+1. **Framework Choice (Django + DRF)**
+   - **Decision:** Selected Django and DRF instead of a lighter framework like FastAPI or Flask.
+   - **Trade-off:** Django has a heavier footprint and a slightly steeper learning curve for simple APIs.
+However, the trade-off is massively accelerated development speed—Django provides a built-in ORM, admin panel, and robust security practices out-of-the-box, which perfectly fits a highly relational, permission-heavy financial application.

+2. **Authentication Standard (Session vs. JWT)**
+   - **Decision:** Used native Django Session authentication instead of Stateless JWT tokens.
+   - **Trade-off:** Session auth uses stateful cookies.
+This isn't ideal if a native mobile app consumes the API or if the backend scales across multiple disparate servers.
+However, it avoids token expiration overhead, entirely eliminates token refresh setups, and allows seamless integration with the built-in Swagger UI and Django Admin.

+3. **Role-Based Access Control (Custom Field vs. Django Groups)**
+   - **Decision:** Implemented RBAC using a specific `role` string field on a Custom `User` model, enforced via custom DRF Permission classes (`IsAdminRole`, `IsAnalyst`, etc.).
+   - **Trade-off:** Alternatively, one could use Django's native `Group` and `Permissions` framework.
+While groups allow for granular, database-driven permission scaling, using a static `role` field prevents excessive database joins on every request and keeps the business logic incredibly simple and readable for the 3 rigid roles specified.

+4. **Dashboard Aggregation Logic (Database vs. Application Layer)**
+   - **Decision:** All dashboard calculations (totals, trends) are handled via Django ORM aggregate/annotate functions (`Sum`, `TruncMonth`).
+   - **Trade-off:** Aggregating data at the database level is highly performant and uses very minimal memory compared to pulling records into Python strings/loops.
+The trade-off is that direct database calculation can block transactions if the dataset grows to millions of rows.
+At hyper-scale, these queries would need to be moved to a cache (like Redis) or an asynchronous background task.

+5. **Database (SQLite)**
+   - **Decision:** Kept SQLite as the backend database.
+   - **Trade-off:** SQLite stores data in a simple file, making local setup frictionless and perfect for technical assignments/prototyping.
+The main trade-off is that it does not handle concurrent write operations well.
+For a true production deployment, switching to PostgreSQL by updating `settings.py` is recommended.